 Days 24, 25 and 26: El Nido

-The next days of your 1 month Philippines travel itinerary are to be devoted entirely to El Nido and the beautiful Bacuit archipelago.
-In Best things to do in El Nido you’ll discover the best island hopping and other things to see in the area in great detail, but, to sum up, you could follow this day-by-day plan:
+The next few days of your 1-month Philippines travel itinerary will be devoted entirely to El Nido and the beautiful Bacuit archipelago.
+In Best things to do in El Nido you’ll find detailed information about the best island-hopping tours and other things to see in the area, but, to sum up, you could follow this suggested day-by-day plan:

-3. Island hopping C or D; if you prefer, you can also do a kayak route.
+- Island hopping C or D; if you prefer, you can also explore the area by kayak.

-The order doesn’t have to be like this, but we recommend checking the weather forecast and choosing a sunny day for the tours.
-Also, you already know we’re in love with private tours and we recommend them to avoid crowds at the stops and enjoy it much more.
+You don’t have to follow this exact order, but we recommend checking the weather forecast and choosing a sunny day for the tours.
+Also, you already know we’re big fans of private tours and we recommend them to avoid crowds at the stops and enjoy the experience much more.
 In our El Nido Guide and Island Hopping in El Nido you’ll find all the info you need.

-You can leave us a comment and we’ll send you the information for our trusted agency in El Nido; we’ve been doing the tours with them for many years.
+You can leave us a comment and we’ll send you the contact details for our trusted local agency in El Nido; we’ve been booking tours with them for many years.

 Hidden Beach

 This will be our last destination on this 1-month Philippines itinerary, and it’s a great finale.
-In Port Barton, even if it doesn’t have the jaw-dropping scenery of El Nido and Coron, you get a very relaxed small-town vibe that will make you enjoy your last Filipino days even more.
+Although Port Barton doesn’t have the same jaw-dropping scenery as El Nido or Coron, you’ll find a wonderfully relaxed small-town atmosphere that will help you enjoy your final days in the Philippines even more.

 How to get there?
-It’s all explained in detail in How to get to Port Barton, but it’s very easy because you just have to take a van from El Nido to Port Barton.
-It takes around 3,5 hours and there are only 2 per day.
+It’s all explained in detail in How to get to Port Barton, but it’s straightforward: you simply need to take a van from El Nido to Port Barton.
+It takes around 3.5 hours and there are only two departures a day.
 The best option would be to take the earliest one to make the most of the day.

-Book your seat from El Nido to Port Barton here
+Book your transfer from El Nido to Port Barton here

-If you arrive at midday, you could take the opportunity to enjoy beautiful White Beach, one of the best beaches in Port Barton (if not the very best), which you can reach on foot, by motorbike, by tricycle, or by boat.
+If you arrive at midday, you could head straight to beautiful White Beach, one of the best beaches in Port Barton (if not the very best), which you can reach on foot, by motorbike, by tricycle, or by boat.
 You can read all about it in our Port Barton Guide.

 Recommended accommodation: